 The biggest advantage to satellite internet is nationwide availability.
 If you live outside the suburbs or in a rural area, satellite internet is the best way (maybe the only way) to get internet service.

 Satellite internet isn’t as generous as cable internet when it comes to data allowance, but outside of multiplayer online gaming, satellite internet can cover most internet needs.
+Most satellite companies offer bundled internet + TV options which can save money on monthly bills, so make sure to ask your representative if bundled options are available in your area.

 For more info, check the Best Satellite Internet of 2016.